skip to content

 A data repository and analysis framework for spontaneous neural activity recordings in developing retina

-S Eglen, M Weeks, M Jessop, J Simonotto, T Jackson, E Sernagor
+SJ Eglen, M Weeks, M Jessop, J Simonotto, T Jackson, E Sernagor

 (2013)

-Neural circuits for peristaltic wave propagation in crawling Drosophila larvae: analysis and modeling.
+Neural circuits for peristaltic wave propagation in crawling drosophila larvae: Analysis and modeling

 J Gjorgjieva, J Berni, JF Evers, SJ Eglen

-– Frontiers in computational neuroscience
+– Frontiers in Computational Neuroscience

 (2013)